Anthony Davidson: BAR and Minardi

-He was not given a chance to race in and remained as test driver at BAR.
+Davidson was not given a chance to race in and remained as test driver at BAR.
 Race drivers were Jacques Villeneuve and Davidson's countryman Jenson Button who joined the team from Renault.
 When Takuma Sato was promoted to the race team following the departure of Villeneuve, it presented Davidson with the opportunity to become third driver.
 This was especially useful in as BAR were able to run a third car in Friday morning testing, which became Davidson's duty.
 He frequently impressed with his pace, other teams frequently taking note of his consistent lap times for tyre degradation data, e.g. at Indianapolis he set the second fastest lap time in Friday practice after 19 laps.